Cheese Manicotti Skillet + Video

 filling pasta tubes with ricotta filling

-The beauty of this meal is that it is delectable all on its own!
+The beauty of stuffed manicotti is that it is delectable all on its own!

 You can always add a green salad to round out your plate.
 Or, whip up a quick batch of garlic knots in the air fryer while this cheese manicotti simmers on the stove.